-'He Was Bigger Than His Music.'
-Fans Pay Tribute to Nipsey Hussle at Public Memorial
+'I Hope His Memory Inspires More Good Work.'
+Obama Letter Read at Nipsey Hussle Public Memorial

+And blogger and media figure Karen Civil read a letter sent by former U.S. President Barack Obama.

+“I’ve never meet Nipsey, but I’ve heard his music through my daughters, and after his passing I had the chance to learn more about his transformation and his community work.
+While most folks look at the Crenshaw neighborhood where he grew up and only see gangs, bullets and despair, Nipsey saw potential.
+He saw hope.
+He saw a community that even through its flaws taught him to always keep going.
+He choice to invest in that community rather than to ignore it,” the Obama letter read.
+“He set an example for young people to follow and is a legacy worth of celebration.
+I hope his memory inspires more good work in Crenshaw and communities like it.
+Michelle and I send our sympathies to Lauren, Emani, Kross and his while family and to all those who love Nipsey.”
-(LOS ANGELES) — Fans poured into the Staples Center on Thursday to pay tribute to Nipsey Hussle, the rapper and community activist slain last month in front of a store that he tried to use to empower his South Central neighborhood.

-Most who filed in for the public memorial were young adults but ages ranged from small children to the elderly.
+Hussle was slain last month in front of a store that he tried to use to empower his South Central neighborhood.
+Most who filed in for the public memorial at arena Thursday were young adults, but ages ranged from small children to the elderly.

-“We’re not just here to get off work, we’re not just here to take selfies outside Staples, we can do that anytime,” said Wutup Levy, 27, of Long Beach, California, as he looked for a friend who had a ticket for him.
+“We’re not just here to get off work, we’re not just here to take selfies outside Staples, we can do that anytime,” said Wutup Levy, 27, of Long Beach, California.
 “We’re here for a great man.
 We’re all here for big Nip.
 It wasn’t his time.”

-The Nipsey Hussle’s Celebration of Life ceremony was set to begin at 10 a.m.
-PDT, but was delayed.
-Around the time it was to start, about half of the Staples Center was full and fans were still waiting to get inside.

 Daren B. Harris waited outside the arena before the doors opened with his grandmother and other family members, who wore black T-shirts with Hussle’s face on them.
-Harris said he grew up listening the rapper’s music and followed his journey to improve his community.
+Harris said he grew up listening to the rapper’s music and followed his journey to improve his community.

 “This is a once in a lifetime thing,” said Harris, 23, who lives in South Los Angeles.
 “Everything that happened is so impromptu.
 We are all taking it in all at once.
 He was a treasure.”